pingcap/docs-cn/v3.0/tidb-in-kubernetes/tidb-operator-overview.md

     - [GKE](tidb-in-kubernetes/get-started/deploy-tidb-from-kubernetes-gke.md): Deploy TiDB clusters on GKE using TiDB Operator

 + For production environment:
-    - On public cloud: see [Deploy TiDB on AWS EKS](tidb-in-kubernetes/deploy/aws-eks.md), [Deploy TiDB on GCP GKE](tidb-in-kubernetes/deploy/gcp-gke.md), or [Deploy TiDB on Alibaba Cloud Kubernetes](tidb-in-kubernetes/deploy/alibaba-cloud.md) to deploy TiDB clusters for a production environment on a specific public cloud and perform subsequent operation and maintenance tasks;
+    - On public cloud: see [Deploy TiDB on AWS EKS](tidb-in-kubernetes/deploy/aws-eks.md), [Deploy TiDB on GCP GKE](tidb-in-kubernetes/deploy/gcp-gke.md), or [Deploy TiDB on Alibaba Cloud Kubernetes](tidb-in-kubernetes/deploy/alibaba-cloud.md) to deploy TiDB clusters for a production environment on a specific public cloud and perform subsequent operation tasks;
     - In an existing Kubernetes cluster: first install TiDB Operator in a Kubernetes cluster according to [Deploy TiDB Operator in Kubernetes](tidb-in-kubernetes/deploy/tidb-operator.md), then deploy your TiDB clusters according to [TiDB in General Kubernetes](tidb-in-kubernetes/deploy/general-kubernetes.md).
 You also need to adjust the configuration of the Kubernetes cluster based on [Prerequisites for TiDB in Kubernetes](tidb-in-kubernetes/deploy/prerequisites.md) and configure the local PV for your Kubernetes cluster to achieve low latency of local storage for TiKV according to [Local PV Configuration](tidb-in-kubernetes/reference/configuration/local-pv.md).

 Before deploying TiDB on any of the above two environments, you can always refer to [TiDB Cluster Configuration Document](/tidb-in-kubernetes/reference/configuration/tidb-cluster.md) to customize TiDB configurations.